kevin-naicker-dvt/devfest-pta-2025/FEATURES.md

 1. Open http://localhost:3000
 2. Click "Start Demo" or "Login (Demo)"
-3. You'll be logged in as John Doe (Applicant)
+3. You'll be logged in as Alex Smith (Applicant)
 4. Click "Apply for Job"
+5. Edit candidate details if you want to create multiple test applications
-5. Select a position (e.g., "Frontend Developer")
+6. Select a position (e.g., "Frontend Developer")
-6. Click "Simulate CV Upload" (generates mock filename)
+7. Click "Simulate CV Upload" (generates mock filename)
-7. Optionally add a cover letter
+8. Optionally add a cover letter
-8. Click "Submit Application"
+9. Click "Submit Application"
-9. View your submission in "My Applications"
+10. View your submission in "My Applications"

+**Pro Tip**: Edit the username, email, and full name fields to create applications for different candidates!

 ### 2. Switch to Recruiter

 1. Click "Switch to Recruiter" in top navigation
-2. You're now logged in as Jane Recruiter
+2. You're now logged in as Sarah Jones (Recruiter)
 3. Click "Open Dashboard"
 4. See statistics and all applications
 5. Click "View" on any application